tttmmmyyyy/fixlang/Documentation.md

 ### Std.Array

 `Std.Array` is the type of fixed-length arrays.
+This type itself is not so useful and used as a building-block of `Std.Vector`.

 Methods: